dmbarbour/glas/docs/AbstractAssembly.md

 ## Notes on Adapters

 Assume a subprogram is written in a DSL with a specialized AST, such as a language for regular expressions or matrix manipulations.
 This must be adapted to the host language.

-To support intermediate optimizations, e.g. to optimize a sequence of matrix multiplications based on matrix sizes, or to merge common prefixes for regular expressions, we must first introduce an intermediate representation of the DSL AST then compile this to the host AST later.
+A direct solution can translate every individual operation in the DSL to a series of operations in the host language.
+However, this will miss out on potential optimizations, such as reordering the sequence of matrix multiplications based on matrix sizes, or merging common prefixes for regular expressions.

-The extra step of compiling to the host AST seems awkward to express manually.
-It is feasible to add some indirection when calling methods of the component DSL, add the optimization pass as a static eval at the call site.

-To systematically wrap every method with an optimization may benefit from a namespace-layer operation.

-## Embedded Data

-Most intermediate languages for glas systems should include nodes that take glas data and (if needed) validate and translate it for use in the intermediate language.
-The ability to directly represent data in the AST simplifies integration with content addressed storage and data modules (simple compared to using AST nodes to construct data).
+If we want to maximize opportunities for optimization, we'll need to construct the full DSL program before adapting it to the client.
+This would require an extra step.
+We could manually override each method to apply the final optimization.
+With some language support, it might be feasible to apply the same override to every method in a namespace or interface.